nilsjohnson/gif-it/README.md

 ```$ node ./server/server.js --debug```

 If you are working on the app, you should pass in the '--dev' flag.
-This makes it so the app doesnt make S3 requests and also serves gifs from a local directory.
+This makes it so the app sends files to the test.gif.io S3 bucket.

 ```$ node ./server/server.js --dev```